 Keep it preliminary

 A DXF export of a preliminary plan is still preliminary.
-It is a clean, well-organised starting point for detailing and review — not a construction-ready document.
+It is a clean, well-organized starting point for detailing and review, not a construction-ready document.
 Have a qualified engineer review and complete the structural design before it is built.

 Try it